soreau/catt-qt/README.md

 Features:
 - Control muliple chromecasts selectable from list
+- Get data in real time and shows changes from other devices
 - Able to cast weblinks from the gui such as youtube
-- Gets data in real time and shows changes from other devices
-- Controls: Play/Pause/Stop/Seek/Volume/Reboot
+- Supports device reboot with initial volume setting
 - Manage streams started by other devices
-- Supports device reboot with initial volume setting
+- Play/Pause/Stop/Seek/Volume/Reboot

 Limitations:
 - Takes about 8 seconds to scan for chromecasts when started